goonairplanes/goonairplanes/README.md

 Go on Airplanes is a lightweight, high-performance fullstack web framework for Go with HTML file-based routing.
 It's designed for simplicity, speed, and a great developer experience.

+I created Go on Airplanes 'cause I got tired of writing a whole damn colossus in Next.js just to build a simple CRUD.

 > ✨ Zero configuration to start.
 Soar through development with ease.

 ## ✈️ Key Features